DIGGRO KK320 robotic vacuum cleaner review

 With 4 cleaning modes, the DIGGRO KK320 is flexible.

-Powerful mode turbo-charges the KK320 and provides more suction.
-If you have tough stains or pets, this mode will ensure your floor is thoroughly clean.
+Powerful mode turbo-charges the KK320 and provides more power suction.
+If you have tough stains or plenty of pet hair, this mode will ensure your floor is thoroughly clean.

 The default Automatic mode provides a consistent clean across your home and is ideal for day to day vacuuming.